Sameerakhatoon/SamCompiler/docs/guides/FEATURE_TESTING.md

 ## See also

+- `USING_THE_COMPILER.md` for how `./main` works internally (the lex / preproc / validate / parse / codegen pipeline,
+  the post-codegen `nasm` + `gcc -m32` shell-out, and how to drive the CLI against your own programs)
 - `RUNNING_TESTS.md` for the chapter test suite
 - `DEBUGGING.md` for failure-shape patterns we've already encountered and resolved